optimisme/GNUstep-hello-world/README.md

 This is a tutorial showing how to setup GNUStep on Ubuntu 21.10.

-Contains a simple example with a minimal semitransparent window and a menu, can be a start up point to bigger projects or just for learning purposes.
+Contains a simple example with a minimal semitransparent window and a menu, can be a start up point of bigger projects or just for learning purposes.

 There is very litte information on how to develop apps using GNUstep, this is for me to remember the most basic steps to begin an application that (somehow) integrates well with Gnome.